-Over the years, I’ve added a smidge of melted butter and brown sugar to the dough– just to achieve that Auntie Anne’s flavor and texture.
+Homemade soft pretzels are nothing new around here because this recipe has been a reader favorite for years.
+The dough requires just 6 ingredients and there’s hardly any rise time, so not only are these easy, they’re pretty quick too.
+In fact, I remember feeling pleasantly surprised at the ease and speed the first time I made them—it took us only 30 minutes to make 1 batch!
+Over the years, I’ve added a smidge of melted butter to the dough for improved flavor.
 Furthermore, we’ve introduced the baking soda bath.
-While it sounds strange, this step is what gives pretzels that iconic flavor, golden brown texture, and super soft interior.
+While it sounds strange, this step is what gives pretzels that iconic flavor, chewy texture, helps deepen their golden color in the oven, and locks in the super soft interior.
 If you get the water boiling ahead of time, it really only adds 5 minutes to the entire process.
 We do it every time now.
 It’s worth it!

-STEP BY STEP PICS
+STEP BY STEP PHOTOS

 Now it’s time to shape.

 Roll 1/3 cup of dough into a long 20-22 inch rope.